History of the Jews in Cambodia: Comparison of the Jewish and Cambodian Holocausts

 Scholars have noted and done research in the similarities and comparisons between The Holocaust of the Jews and the Killing Fields of Cambodia in modern times also known as the Cambodian Holocaust.
 The Jewish Holocaust during WWII and the Cambodian Genocide were both massive genocides; however, the Holocaust during WWII focused on the Jews and the Cambodian Genocide focused mainly on people who were educated or could not work in a farm.
 In a 2017 article in the Times of Israel it is reported that through studying the Holocaust, that there are Cambodians who deal with their own genocide organized by an Indiana teacher and a Cambodian scholar documenting the Khmer Rouge atrocities creating workshops for comparative genocide education in Battambang.
 Some also note both differences and similarities.

 The comparisons continue that while there is Holocaust denial, there is also Cambodian genocide denial.
 Similarly, just as there were the Nuremberg Trials after the Holocaust, Jewish law experts have helped Cambodian genocide victims find justice at a tribunal in pursuing justice for Khmer Rouge war crimes, Jewish legal experts traverse the globe to assist, finding parallels between the Holocaust and the systematic massacre of 1.5 million Cambodians.

 Cambodia–Israel relations

 Cambodia and Israel established diplomatic ties in 1960 In 1972, Cambodia opened its embassy in Israel in Jerusalem.
 However, Israel cut its ties with Cambodia in 1975 due to the rise of the Khmer Rouge regime.
-Ties were restored in 1993 and Norodom Sihanouk saying in a speech "The Israeli people has gone through genocide, and so did we in 1975" which played a factor into the restoration of ties.
+Ties were restored in 1993.